 PROSPECTING

 All good sales people and closers need one thing in order to be successful: CUSTOMERS!
 How can we generate traffic so that we can find a customer and make a sale?
+Show up EARLY

 If you handle internet leads for your store you know they pop up all hours of the day and night.
 Some sales people aren’t as quick on the draw to answer some of these leads from the previous evening/overnight and depending on their situation - they may just show up at your store ready to buy from ANYBODY.
 Use at your own discretion, if you're having a slow month and are scraping to put deals together, try this method but don't over do it and burn yourself out either.
-Find a balance that works for you and your store.
+Find a balance that works for you and your store.2.
+THE SERVICE DRIVE

 This one ties in to showing up early as well, but you can use this method as often as you'd like/your store allows.
 Typically, your service department/drive is already going to be open before the sales floor.
 Establish a good relationship with your service advisors & parts advisors.
 They can play a big role in helping your close your next deal and it's important that they like you.
 You never know when a potential deal could be just a few steps away from you.
 Some people would rather trade and start over than pay an expensive invoice to repair their vehicle.
 These are potential buyers and getting in front of them could mean putting a deal together before anyone else in your store can sell them.